-- (a) Mr Chua Kim Chiu appointed to the Board and Audit Committee with effect from 20 September 2017.
-Dr Teh Kok Peng ceased to be a Board member and Remuneration Committee member with effect from 1 July 2017. - Fees and remuneration shares for non-executive Directors are subject to approval by shareholders at the 2018 AGM. - (c) Value of remuneration shares was estimated based on closing price of ordinary shares on 21 March 2018, i.e. S\$13.42. - (d) Non-cash component such as club and car benefits. - (e) Option to acquire 409,643 ordinary shares at an acquisition price of \$\$13.34 each.
-Exercise period is from 22 March 2019 to 21 March 2028.
-The option is valued using the Binomial valuation model.
+- (a) Fees and remuneration shares for non-executive Directors are subject to approval by shareholders at the 2019 AGM. - (b) Value of remuneration shares was estimated based on closing price of ordinary shares on 18 March 2019, i.e. S\$11.21 per share. - (c) Non-cash component such as club and car benefits for Mr Ooi Sang Kuang and Mr Samuel N. Tsien and carparks for Directors.